Soukous: Origins

-The outbreak of World War I introduced a new wave of music and dance across the Lower Congo (present-day Kongo Central) and the Pool Malebo region.
-Emerging from labor camp and conceivably associated with the return of Matadi–Kinshasa Railway construction workers, local dances such as agbaya and maringa gained prominence.
-The circular agbaya dance was soon replaced by partnered maringa dance music, becoming increasingly ubiquitous in Matadi, Boma, Brazzaville, and Léopoldville (now Kinshasa).

-Initially, maringa bands featured the likembe for melody, a metal rod-struck bottle for rhythm, and a small skin-covered frame drum called patenge for counter-rhythms.
-However, by the 1920s, accordions and acoustic guitars progressively supplanted the likembe as melody instruments.
-The distinctive hip movements of maringa dancers, shifting their body weight between legs gained popularity.
-By 1935, partnered dancing's popularity dispersed expeditiously across the Congo basin, reaching even remote villages.
-Dance halls emerged in towns and rural areas, while conventional dancing persisted in palm branch huts.
+During World War I, new styles of music and dance spread across the Lower Congo region (now Kongo Central) and the Pool Malebo area.
+These dances developed in labor camps and were also connected to workers returning from the construction of the Matadi–Kinshasa Railway.
+Local dances such as agbaya and maringa became popular, though the circular agbaya dance was gradually replaced by partnered maringa dancing, which spread widely in Matadi, Boma, Brazzaville, and Léopoldville (now Kinshasa).
+Early maringa bands used the likembe for melody, a bottle struck with metal rods for rhythm, and a small skin-covered frame drum called patenge for counter-rhythms.
+By the 1920s, however, accordions and acoustic guitars increasingly replaced the likembe as the main melody instruments.
+Maringa dancing, known for its hip movements and shifting body weight between the legs, became highly popular.
+By 1935, partnered dancing had spread throughout much of the Congo basin, including remote villages.
+Dance halls appeared in towns and villages, although traditional dancing continued in palm-branch huts.